Burgers equation from non-thermal stationary states in nearly-integrable gases: Athermal stationary states

 \subsection{Generalized BBGKY hierarchy}

-In this section we take a more general perspective on the integrability breaking and employ recently developed generalization of BBGKY hierarchy for the dynamics of correlation functions~\cite{biagetti2024generalised}.
+In this section we take a more general perspective on the integrability breaking and employ recently developed gBBGKY hierarchy for the dynamics of correlation functions~\cite{biagetti2024generalised}.
 We specialize to the system described by the Hamiltonian \eqref{eq:Hamiltonian} and assume homogenous states.
 Importantly, the interaction potential is assumed to be long-ranged and given by the form~\eqref{eq:pot_GBBGKY}.
 The full hierarchy is exposed in~\cite{biagetti2024generalised} and involves correlation functions of all orders.
-To understand the appearance of athermal states it is sufficient however to truncate the hierarchy at the level of two-particle (system-bath) correlations $g_{\lambda_1,\lambda_2}{(x_1,x_2)}$.
-Such correlations capture two-body scattering physics discussed earlier.
-This means that we have to deal with three dynamical equations (we still use the notation where index $1$ refers to the system and $2$ refers to the bath)
+To understand the appearance of athermal states it is sufficient however to truncate the hierarchy at the level of two-particle (system-bath) connected correlation function $g_{\lambda_1,\lambda_2}{(x_1,x_2)}$.
+Such correlation is sufficient to capture two-body scattering physics discussed earlier.
+Obviously, there are more terms and equations in the hierarchy and they describe effects ultimately leading to thermalization.
+However, this will happen on a longer timescale and we neglect these effects in present discussion.
+On the level of hierarchy, this means that we have to deal with three dynamical equations (for the purpose of this section, we use the notation where index $1$ refers to the system and $2$ refers to the bath and quasimomentum dependence is indicated in lower index)